 (Genesis 2:16–17)

 One “no” in a whole world full of “yes”.
-Simple, right?

 The Fall

-Now, some may argue that there is no need for salvation.
+Some argue that there is no need for salvation.

-However, even a cursory look at all the pain, suffering and evil in the world makes all of us realize that there is something deeply wrong in the world.
+However, even a cursory look at all the pain, suffering and evil in the world makes all of us realize that there is something deeply wrong with the world.
 There is something in all of us that cries out, “this is not the way things were supposed to be”.

 We all have Eden echoing in our ears.
 A distant memory of paradise lost in our souls.

 However, God did not say “you shall not eat of ANY tree” but rather that you shall not eat of ONE particular tree.
-Satan makes it seem like God, who had given them the world, was a stingy deity.
+Satan makes it seem like God, who had given them the world, was a stingy Deity.

 “You will not surely die.
 For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil.”
 (Genesis 3:4–5)

+Though God had clearly told Adam that he would die if he ate of the fruit, the serpent here tells the woman that God’s word is not trustworthy.
 The woman, being deceived (1 Tim.
 2:14) took the fruit and ate it, “and she also gave some to her husband who was with her, and he ate.”
 (Gen. 3:6)

 “Sin is cosmic treason.
 Sin is the treason against a perfectly pure Sovereign.
 It is an act of supreme ingratitude toward the One to whom we owe everything, to the One who has given us life itself.”